RammySekham/Exercises_on_Pagila/README.md

   9. Pagila database is created.

- 10. For quering in Jupyter Notebook:
+ 10. For quering in Jupyter Notebook
-     Open Jupyter notebook
+     Open Jupyter notebook and run commands in order below:

            !pip install ipython-sql
            % load_ext sql
            conn_string = postgresql://<user_name>:<password>@127.0.0.1:5432/pagila
            %sql $conn_string

- 11. You are ready to explore data in jupyter notebook:
+ 11. You are ready to explore data in jupyter notebook

           %sql
           Select rating from film limit 5;